Stuycs-K/final-project-9-lint-watkinsg/WORKLOG.md

-in class: finish float[][] and allow input of various length at home: did a bit of testing, it's mostly working, or enough for mvp but needs tweaking, the determinent seems off
+in class: finish float[][] and allow input of various length at home: did a bit of testing, it's mostly working, or enough for mvp but needs tweaking, the determinent seems off also got mvp done for the encrypting part, gonna work on making it available in different matrixes